 But before a secured creditor can rightfully demand all the applicable post-petition interest, fees, costs, and charges, it must be able to prove that it was over-secured, as of the date it alleges (often the petition date).
 Since the value of assets can change over time, the date that a secured creditor may want to use for valuation may not be the same date the debtor or parties of opposing interests may want to use, especially if the value of the collateral is believed to have gone down since the petition date.
 If the value of the collateral is known to have gone up since the petition date, those interested in minimizing the extra payment on the claim will surely argue that the interest is only due from the date they allege the value to have exceeded the claim.

-Just because the value of the collateral (which is often comprised of substantially all of the debtor company’s assets for an individual or consortium of senior secured lenders) cannot be easily determined as of the petition date, or other dates leading up to an asset sale, that doesn’t mean the value which the market assigned to those assets upon the sale only became applicable on that sale date.
-This particular subject was recently clarified by the First Circuit Bankruptcy Appellate Panel, which determined that the Bankruptcy Court’s ruling in the case of SW Boston Hotel Venture, LLC, 479 B.R.
-210, was incorrect when it determined that the secured creditor Prudential Insurance was only entitled to post-petition interest as of the date of the closing of the sale.
-All other things being equal, the value a buyer pays for a company’s assets is not just the value as of the sale closing date, but also the value over a reasonable period leading up to that closing date.
+Just because the value of the collateral (which is often comprised of substantially all of the debtor company’s assets) for an individual or consortium of senior secured lenders cannot be easily determined as of the Petition Date, or other dates leading up to an asset sale, that doesn’t mean the value which the market assigned to those assets upon the sale only became applicable on that sale date.
+In SW Boston Hotel Venture, LLC, 748 F.3d 393 (1st Cir.
+2014) the First Circuit approved the Bankruptcy court’ s determination of a flexible approach to determining when a secured creditor is over-secured.

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
 They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.